 - 1) State and explain the theorem of parallel axes. - 2) What is a conical pendulum?
 Obtain an expression for its time period. - 3) Obtain an expression for maximum safety speed with which a vehicle can be safely driven along a curved banked road.

 OR

-Show that the angle of banking is independent of mass of vehicle.
+Show that the angle of banking is independent of the mass of the vehicle.

 Chapter 2.
 Mechanical Properties of fluids